 Click on the Apple to return to the main menu, you can always click on the apple from any page to return to the home screen.

-Follow the link, for A-Level learning as shown on the left.
+From the 'Learn' Tab, follow the link, for A-Level learning as shown on the right.